RODCAR0/courseProject_GettingCleaningData/README.md

 ## Description of raw data

-This is the structure of the files used under the working directory (for further information related to the raw data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+Below the structure of the files used under the working directory (for further information related to the raw data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 * Folder UCI HAR Database
   * File **activity_labels** - Activity Codes to be measured and their descriptions